-Rubbing alcohol and Hydrogen peroxide are way too strong to be using on a fresh piercing, they will kill the new skin cells your body needs to form in order to create scar tissue and will slow down healing.
+Rubbing alcohol, hydrogen peroxide, and alcoholic mouthwash: these will kill the new skin cells your body needs to form in order to create scar tissue and will slow down healing.

-Polysporin and Neosporin are petroleum based products which your body cannot break down.
-They create a waterproof seal over the piercing which traps bacteria inside the piercing.
+Polysporin and Neosporin: these create a waterproof seal over the piercing which can trap bacteria inside and lead to infection.

-Perfumed, dyed, or cream soaps can be quite irritating to a new piercing and can cause reactions.
+Perfumed, dyed, or cream soaps, make-up and hair products: these can be quite irritating to a new piercing and can cause allergic reactions.